sh0rkie/LagTroll/README.md

 # LagTroll Plugin

-LagTroll Plugin is a plugin for the Minecraft server on the Bukkit/Spigot platform that allows you to troll players by creating a large number of invisible ArmorStands in their location.
+LagTroll Plugin is a plugin for the Minecraft server on the Bukkit/Spigot platform that allows you to troll players by creating a 10,000 of invisible ArmorStands under their location.

 # DISCLAIMER
 THE PLUGIN MAY CAUSE A LARGE LOAD ON YOUR PC AND SERVER.
 WE STRONGLY DO NOT RECOMMEND USING THE PLUGIN ON WEAK DEVICES